-- In 1993 ownership of the entire estate was transferred from the government to an independent company, named Groot Constantia NPC RF.
+- In 1993 ownership of the entire estate was transferred from the government to an independent company named Groot Constantia Trust NPCRF.
 The main aim of the Trust is to preserve and maintain the cultural heritage of the estate for posterity.

-Recently in 2004, Groot Constantia received another significant endorsement when an American citizen picked up a piece of glass on the beach at Lewes, Delaware, on the east coast of America.
+In 2004, Groot Constantia received another significant endorsement when an American citizen picked up a piece of glass on the beach at Lewes, Delaware on the east coast of America.

-The piece of glass had an inscription "Constantia Wyn" on it and American historians traced this artefact which was found among other porcelain items, to a ship that stranded in the Delaware Bay in 1774.
-The ship was a British supply ship named the Severn, sank in the Delaware Bay after being hit by a storm.
+The piece of glass, which was found among other porcelain items, had the inscription "Constantia Wyn" on it.
+American historians traced this artifact to a British supply ship named the Severn that sank in the Delaware Bay in 1774 after being hit by a storm.
 The wreckage was only discovered in 2004.